Ilam province: History

 The remnants of Seymareh city, also known as Madaktu and Mehrjaqazaq.

 Pre-history

-The name "Ilam" comes from "Elam", the pre-historic civilization that ruled the area in modern southwest Iran from 2700 BC to 539 BC.
-Archaeological findings dates human settlement of the area to around 5000 BC.
+The name "Ilam" comes from "Elam", the pre-historic civilization that ruled the area in modern southwest Iran and southeast Iraq from 2700 BC to 539 BC.
+Archaeological findings date human settlement of the area to around 5000 BC.

 Ashurbanipal, the then king of Assyria, invaded Elam in 639 BC and totally destroyed it.
 Although not as united as before, the Elamites survived and continued to live in the area after the invasion.
-Between 612 and 546 BC, Elam was incorporated into the Median Empire and later into the Achaemenid Empire in 539 BC.
-During the Achaemenid Empire, Elam lost its independence forever and became the third province of the empire after Persis and Media.
+Between 612 and 546 BC, Elam was incorporated into the Median kingdom and later into the Achaemenid Empire in 539 BC.
+During the Achaemenid era, Elam lost its independence forever and became the third province of the empire after Persis and Media.